How is an MRI used to detect brain tumors?

 Keep in mind that routine scans are not usually recommended unless you’re at a high risk due to genetic predisposition or specific medical conditions.

-On the day of your brain MRI, make sure you’re ready for your scan, to make sure everything goes quickly, and you get great results.
+On the day of your brain MRI, make sure you’re ready for your scan to ensure everything goes quickly and you get great results.

-To get ready for your MRI, you’ll want to make sure that you’re dressed properly, that you’re following the right diet, and that your radiology technologist knows about your medical condition.
+To get ready for your MRI, you’ll want to make sure that you’re dressed properly, that you’re following the proper diet, and that your radiology technologist knows about your medical condition.

 First and foremost, you should wear comfortable and loose-fitting clothing, free of any metal zippers, buttons, or fastenings, as metal objects.